klnusbaum/unicipher/README.md

 # UniCipher 𓂀
 A smiple utf8 cipher.

-Don't use for anything that actually requires good security.
+This is a joke.
+See https://www.knusbaum.org/posts/unicipher for more infomation.
-This is a toy.
+Don't actually use this for encryption or anything that ever touches production.

 # Usage
 UniCipher can be used to encrypt or decrypt text, to and from UTF-8 characters: